FL

 Florida Gulf Coast University offers a master of science program in forensic studies, allowing students to gain academic credentials and advanced knowledge.
 This master’s degree program offers comprehensive training and education in two applied research concentrations: human identity and trauma analysis and forensics behavioral analysis.

-This 43 to 44-credit program includes courses such as human osteology; social constructs of crime; advanced quantitative research; forensic psychology; human trafficking; forensic analysis of juries; research in violent behavior; and forensic anthropology.
+This 43-credit program includes courses such as human osteology; social constructs of crime; advanced quantitative research; forensic psychology; human trafficking; forensic analysis of juries; research in violent behavior; and forensic anthropology.

 • Location: Fort Myers, FL